 In short, no, but only when you are focused on whole foods.
 Although conventional wisdom long held the belief that saturated fat was a health risk that is not the case, and evidence now shows that saturated fat is vital for optimal health.

 The fear of saturated fat began in the 1950s when a researcher named Ancel Keys published The Seven Countries Study linking saturated fat and cholesterol with rising rates of heart disease.
-Prior to this study, saturated fats were consumed by humans regularly without concern; we cooked from scratch, used butter, ate whole eggs, and ate nose to tail cuts of meat.
-However, once this study was published, our perceptions around food changed.
+Prior to this study, saturated fats were consumed by humans regularly without concern; we cooked from scratch, used butter, ate whole eggs, and ate nose-to-tail cuts of meat.
+However, once this study was published, our perceptions of food changed.
 In fact, this study was the catalyst in demonizing saturated fat, which led to the increased production and consumption of low-fat and fat-free products worldwide.

 With a limited understanding and knowledge of the roles of saturated fats at the time, this theory went rather undebated for many years, however, upon further research and understanding in the past decades, these findings have come under serious question.
 As it turns out, Key’s research was heavily flawed and the data presented was not truly representative of his findings.
 It has now been shown that Keys based his theory on a study of six countries, in which higher saturated fat intake equated to higher rates of heart disease, however, he conveniently ignored data from 16 other countries that did not fit his theory.
 Had he represented all of the countries the data would have shown that increasing the percentage of calories from fat helps to reduce the number of deaths from coronary heart disease.